Dungeon Soldiers: A New Handwriting of the Armies of the World

 The militants use underground passages not only for communications and access to the rear of the troops, but also for a banal mine war.
 To undermine an important facility, hundreds of meters of tunnels are torn off and tens of tons of explosives are laid.
 According to this scheme, the Carlton hotel and the barracks in Aleppo were destroyed in 2014, and several large checkpoints of government troops were blown up.

-It is very difficult to deal with such moles.
-To protect important objects, it is necessary to dig ditches up to 15 meters deep.
-For example, for the Syrian army air defense command building in Damascus, an anti-tunnel ditch half a kilometer long and 12 meters deep had to be equipped.
-But even this is not enough - in some areas, the militants burrow up to 30 meters.
+It is very difficult to fight such moles.
+To protect important objects, it is necessary to dig trenches up to 15 meters deep.
+For example, for the administration building Defense The Syrian army in Damascus had to build an anti-tunnel ditch half a kilometer long and 12 meters deep.
+But even this is not enough - in some areas the militants dig themselves 30 meters deep.

 An interesting way to detect diggers has been tested by government forces.
 The protected object is surrounded by pits up to 15 meters deep with an interval of 2 meters from each other.
 A plastic pipe is inserted into each and covered with sand.
 So as soon as the sand begins to decrease, it means that it is restless in the depths.